SeriousPenny/Chilly-Rol/README.md

 - Buttons on each card so you can increase or decrease each creature's health and botched dice throws easily.
 - A custom canvas where you can draw what's happening while you're playing.
 It also allows to place each creature in the canvas for easier understanding.
   - You can change the pencil color by holding down the pencil icon!

+Honestly, it's not the best looking app you'll ever find, but I have the same design imagination of a potato, so don't take that too much into account, please!